mage/mage/docs-sources/includes/_Archivist.md

 set       | ✔         | `fs.writeFile('myfile.filevault' and 'myfile.json');`
 touch     | ✔         | `fs.readFile('myfile.filevault'); fs.writeFile('myfile.filevault');`
 del       | ✔         | `fs.readFile('myfile.filevault'); fs.unlink('myfile.filevault' and 'myfile.json');`

+`archivist:create` support is done via `mkdirp` and just requires that the user running the command to be allowed to create folders in the project's path.

 ### Memory